myersm0/montre/docs/DEVELOPMENT.md

 ### Concurrency without shared mutable state

 `Corpus` is immutable after construction, `Send + Sync`, and safe to share across threads.
 The query engine exploits this by partitioning work across documents — each document is an independent unit of computation with no cross-document dependencies during sequence execution.
-The build pipeline uses a similar strategy: each input file produces an independent `IndexSink`, and the results merge sequentially after parallel construction.
+The build pipeline uses a similar strategy: each input file produces an independent `IndexSink` via parallel parsing, and the results merge sequentially after construction.
+Multi-component builds process components sequentially (each component fully built and dropped before the next starts) to bound memory, while files within each component are parsed in parallel.

 ## Architecture